aml-org/als/readme.md

 - [Java LSP4J](./documentation/java-client-example/client.md): example on how to connect to a LSP server in Java using LSP4J, which can then be used for connecting IDE features to a plugin

 ### Previews
-This sections illustrates the example preview for different IDEs.
+This sections illustrates previews of different IDEs.

 #### Anypoint Design Center example:
 ![AD Example](./images/usage-example-ad.gif)